Nuvolex GDPR Information

 The EU’s new General Data Protection Regulation (known as GDPR) originally came into effect on May 25, 2018.
 This new standard defines how businesses need to protect the privacy of EU residents and replaces the Data Protection Directive 95/46/EC.
 GDPR is designed to standardize the way personal data is processed and stored and to protect the data privacy of all EU citizens.

 1.1 This Addendum applies to any Personal Data that our Customers store using the Services.
-It sets out the parties’ respective rights and obligations regarding the treatment of any such Personal Data that Nuvolex processes in the course of providing the Services.
+It sets out the parties’ respective rights and obligations regarding the treatment of any such Personal Data that Nuvolex processes while providing the Services.

 In This Addendum